zz2liu/RnaSeq-HpcPipelines/README.md

     ```sh
     # install Homebrew, the popular free package manager for OSX.
 It will take a few minutes.
     ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
-    brew install wget    #wget will be used later for downloading your RnaSeq data.
+    brew install #wget will be used later for downloading your RnaSeq data.
     ```
 ### Prepare your key files to yale clusters
 - generate the key pair for your terminal: